xbeat/Machine-Learning/README.md

 BERT (Bidirectional Encoder Representations from Transformers) is a revolutionary natural language processing model that has significantly improved the way machines understand and process human language.
 Developed by Google in 2018, BERT has become a cornerstone in various NLP tasks, including question answering, sentiment analysis, and text classification.
 In this presentation, we'll explore BERT's architecture, its key features, and how to implement it using Python.

+## Convolutional Neural Network with Python

+Introduction to Convolutional Operations

+Convolutional operations are fundamental building blocks in neural networks, particularly in computer vision tasks.
+They enable the network to learn spatial hierarchies of features, making them highly effective for image processing and recognition tasks.

 ## My Notes About Neural Network Design in a Comprehensive Way

 Title Slide